pichim/PES_Board/docs/markdown/ws3.md

 ### No Ultrasonic Sensor?

 Replace the ultrasonic sensor with an infrared (IR) distance sensor.
 The IR sensor can be used in a similar way, but you will need to adapt the code accordingly.
-You can find the IR sensor tutorial here: [IR Sensor Tutorial](../markdown/ir_sensor.md).
+You can find the IR sensor tutorial here: [Tutorial Infrared Distance Sensor](../markdown/ir_sensor.md).
 Since you already have the calibration values from the first workshop, you can use them directly in your code.
 It is recommended to use the ``IRSensor`` class, which applies an averaging filter and automatically uses the calibration values.

 To create and use the ``IRSensor`` class, you can use the following code snippet: